flagscript/Flagscript.PiranhaCms.Aws.S3Storage/DOCUMENTATION.md

 - PIRANHA_S3_BUCKET_NAME: Name of the public website bucket to use.
 - PIRANHA_S3_KEY_PREFIX: The key prefix to use (defaults to "uploads" if not found)
-- KEY_PREFIX_URL_ROOT: The scheme/domain portion of the URL assigned to your S3 bucket, or a CloudFront distribution.
+- PIRANHA_S3_URL_ROOT: The scheme/domain portion of the URL assigned to your S3 bucket, or a CloudFront distribution.

 This can be useful if you are running Piranha as a serverless MVC website in a Lambda function.
 You can use CloudFormation template to pass the resolved values as environment variables to the Lambda Function and everything should resolve.